SDaron/js-nextcloud-io/README.md

 # js-nextcloud-io

-Small script to communicate with a nextcloud instance.
-Actually only a reader for contact and calendars.
+Small script to communicate with a nextcloud instance from nodeJS.
+Actually only a reader for calendars.

 ## Example

 ```
 const fs = require('fs')
 const moment = require('moment')